HussainAther/philosophy/heuristic/problemsolving.md

 with temporal and spatial distribution of information and computation variability.
 We can exploit clusters of heterogeneous workstations to complete large-scale distributed tasks such as optimization.

-Meta-optimization seesk to approach the next level by iterativelly generating inductive models (multiple restart optimization) and optimizing parameters of a process to generate an inductive model of an optimization problem.
+Meta-optimization seeks to approach the next level by iterativelly generating inductive models (multiple restart optimization) and optimizing parameters of a process to generate an inductive model of an optimization problem.
 Optimizing a search process could include self-adaptation of mutation parameters (setp sizes) in the evolutionary strategies and evolutionary programming approaches.